ir8labs/pyzcap/README.md

-# zcap - Python ZCAP-LD Implementation
+# ZCAP-LD - Python Implementation

 A pure Python implementation of ZCAP-LD (Authorization Capabilities for Linked Data) for decentralized identity and access control.
 This library provides an implementation